Graduate Coordinator and Assistant Professor, Latin Literature

 - MA, PhD (Boston University)

 I was born and raised in Halifax, and completed my undergraduate degree at Dalhousie and the University of King's College.
 After an MA thesis on Greek Tragedy at Dalhousie, I began doctoral studies at Boston University, where I continued to study Greek literature, but gradually shifted my main research focus to Latin.
 Before taking up my Dalhousie appointment in 2000, I taught Classics and English at a private school in Boston.
 In 2001, I became a member of the joint King's-Dalhousie faculty.
-Since 2011, I have served as Public Orator at King’s.
+Since 2011, I have served as Public Orator at King’s, and from 2017-2021, I took a leave from my regular departmental duties to serve as Vice-President at King’s.

 Research and teaching interests